mahfuzkhalili/HackONData2017/README.md

 We need to quickly come up what kind of questions we want to address based on this dataset.

 ## Methods to address the question
-   ...Measurement of outcome
+   ...1.
+Measurement of outcome
-   ...Features that can be used to calculate/predict outcome ...Model
+   ...2.
+Features that can be used to calculate/predict outcome ...3.
+Model
-   ...Evaluate model
+   ...4.
+Evaluate model
-   ...Visualization
+   ...5.
+Visualization